 As it turns out Spain is full of amazing hiking opportunities.

-Our 5 days on the trail in Catalonia goes down as one of our favorite travel experiences of the last few years.
-We were incredibly impressed with our jaunt through the foothills, valleys, and small villages of Pyrenees mountains and wondered how many other great hiking opportunities there might be in Spain.
-So we to ask some of our knowledgeable travel blogging friends about hiking in Spain, and what their favorite hikes in Spain were.
+Our five days on the trail in Catalonia go down as one of our favorite travel experiences of the last few years.
+We were incredibly impressed with our jaunt through the foothills, valleys, and small villages of the Pyrenees mountains and wondered how many other great hiking opportunities there might be in Spain.
+So we to ask some of our knowledgeable travel blogging friends about great hiking in Spain, and what their favorite hikes in Spain were.

-Some of the Best Hikes in Spain You Didn’t Know About
+Some of the Best Hikes in Spain You Might Not Know About

 Ok, truth be told you probably DO know about this hike.
 The Camino de Santiago is the most famous of all the great hikes in Spain, one of the most famous hikes in the world, as well as one of the great pilgrimages of the Christian tradition.
 It can start from various cities in Europe, and it ends at the shrine of the apostle St. James, in Santiago de Compostela.

-Check out out are guide for a complete break down of the Cami dels Bons Homes, from logistics to our day by day impressions.
+Check out our guide for a complete break down of the Cami dels Bons Homes, from logistics to our day by day impressions.
 Find out why this is one of the best trails to trek for anyone looking to find great, and moderately challenging, hiking in Spain!